skunkforce/b157_2A_PoE_rectifier_ABS210/README.md

-# edgy_board number b123
+# edgy_board number b157
 This design is part of the [edgy board project](https://github.com/skunkforce/edgy_boards).
-It provides the functionality of chip XXXX via interfaces YYYY.
+It provides a 2A PoE rectifier using ABS210.

 ![](/board/board.png)